 Resins

 Allergies to acrylic resins are often attributed to under-processed free methyl methacrylate monomer being leached from the denture base for weeks or months after a denture was fabricated.
-While the immune response in some patients adapts as they continue to wear their new dentures and the irritation clears up over time, the burning sensation of contact stomatitis only goes away for other patients when the dentures are left out of the mouth.
-But not wearing a prescribed dental appliance is not a proper dental treatment.
+While the immune response in some patients adapts as they continue to wear their new dentures, and the irritation clears up over time, the burning sensation of contact stomatitis only goes away for other patients when the dentures are left out of the mouth.

 Allergies to Dental Materials: Symptoms

 Type IV t-cell-mediated delayed allergic reactions can occur one or two days following exposure to the allergen, whereas Type I immediate allergic reactions prompt almost immediate reactions.
-Both can present as a range of symptoms that can include itching of the skin or mucosa, a burning sensation, erythema, edema localized to the area of contact, rhinitis, cheilitis, or lightheadedness.
+Both can present as a range of symptoms that can include itching of the skin or oral mucosa, a burning sensation, erythema, contact urticaria oral, lichenoid reactions, edema localized to the area of contact, rhinitis, cheilitis, or lightheadedness.

-Since a majority of allergy to dental material symptoms involve exposure to metals or appliances made using two-part powder and liquid methyl methacrylate, what can dentists do to minimize or eliminate the offending chemicals from the prostheses that they deliver?
-One way is to take the approach of employing materials that are more biocompatible and kinder to the tissue.
-Let’s talk about some of the alternative materials that are currently available that don’t risk allergic reaction.
+Since a majority of allergies to dental material symptoms involve exposure to metals or appliances made using two-part powder and liquid methyl methacrylate, what can dentists do to minimize or eliminate the offending chemicals from the prostheses they deliver?

 Digital Dentures